TheNopenator/cf_ai_social_determinant_insights/PROMPTS.md

 Can you help me implement worker routes and the orchestration logic?
 Some routes would be POST /chat (the main endpoint), POST /risk (enters numeric risk factors), GET /context (returns current DO state), and GET /analytics (admin view, but this isn't a priority).

 Here is an example prompt that should be given as context to the agent.
 SYSTEM: You are a medical insight assistant specializing in social determinants of health.
 Use the user’s history and risk context when responding.
 Always be clear, explain mechanisms, and avoid giving medical advice.

+Help me integrate Llama 3.3 into Workers AI with the prompt I gave and a max token count of 300.
+This prompt should include the user's question, the last DO summary, the risk factors dictionary, and the chat history (brief summary only).